Thursday, 14 November 2024

 James Newbury: On a point of order, Speaker, in relation to your ruling, is it now a rule in this place that when a minister or Premier answers a question they then have the remainder of the time to answer anything they want and that the standing orders do not apply to them?

-The SPEAKER: It is not a point of order.
+The SPEAKER: That is not a point of order.
 If you wish to question my rulings, you can come and see me in my office after question time.
 I have ruled on the point of order.

 James Newbury: On a point of order, Speaker, under standing order 104, are members no longer entitled to take a point of order?